syncfusion-content/blazor-docs/blazor/appbar/size-and-color.md

 ### Primary AppBar

-This color mode can be set to the AppBar by setting `AppBarColor.Primary` to the property `ColorMode`.
+This color mode can be set to the AppBar by setting `AppBarColor.Primary` to the property [ColorMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Navigations.SfAppBar.html#Syncfusion_Blazor_Navigations_SfAppBar_ColorMode).
 Primary AppBar can be displayed with a primary colors.

 ```cshtml
 @using Syncfusion.Blazor.Navigations